erickfis/NOAA-Storm-Database/readme.md

 ![Worst fatal
 occurrences](readme_files/figure-markdown_strict/fatal-plot-single-1.png)

-The single most fatal event was a **HURRICANE, that occurred in LOUISIANA, ORLEANS, on 2005-08-28, killing 638 people.**
+The single most fatal event was a **hurricane, that occurred in louisiana, orleans, on 2005-08-28, killing 638 people.**

 However, if we compare this single awful event to the mean of fatalities caused, we see that this is very unlikely to happen.